 Unfortunately, the first RC had critical bugs, and itself was not officially published, nor were the second or third RCs.
-It was not until RC-4 was announced on 24 Apr 2008 that the official soak period began.
+It was not until RC-4 was announced on 24 Apr 2008, nearly three months after the feature branch was created, that the official soak period began.
 Additional minor bugs were found and more RCs created, some of which were never published due to the near-immediate discovery of still more problems.
 As the soak period ended, third-party consumers found additional API bugs which required yet more RCs, often with less than a week of separation between them.
 Over the course of the process, the release manager created eleven separate RCs, five of which would never be released because they did not pass internal validation.